December 1, 2010 by admin

 Bean loves the Ikea toys and lilypads at the art station.
 He was fascinated with one toy in particular for at least 10 minutes!

-And Leelee made friends with a lady who showed us an interactive art display.
-I love this because it teaches the toddlers to re-use and in such a beautiful way.
+And Leelee made friends with a lady who showed us an interactive art display at the Olympic Sculputre Park.
+I loved this installation because it teaches the toddlers to re-use and in such a beautiful way.
 Next time we’ll bring all those blue and red milk lids that we have at home and keep throwing away.

 Even on a sunny day, these rain drops are welcome.
 We went outside, looked for trains from the path and then drove home for lunch.
 But not without finding out that the gift shop girl is also a twin too.
 What a friendly day!